What Small Business Owners Need to Know About Tariffs

 Why is everyone talking about tariffs now?

-President Trump has announced tariffs on goods imported to the U.S. from these three countries:
+President Trump has announced a universal baseline tariff of 10% on all imported goods to the U.S.

 Who is responsible for paying for these tariffs?